Aaron's Way

-Aaron's Way is an American family drama series television series that aired on NBC from March 9 to May 25, 1988.
-It stars Merlin Olsen as Aaron Miller, the husband and father of an Amish family that moves to California.
-It follows the attempts of relatives to adapt to Californian culture while retaining their personal values.
+Aaron's Way is an American family television drama series that aired on NBC from March 9 to May 25, 1988.
+It stars Merlin Olsen as Aaron Miller, the husband and father of an Amish family that moves to California and follows the family's attempts to adapt to Californian culture while retaining their personal values.
 Also appearing on it were Samantha Mathis and Belinda Montgomery.

 Synopsis

-Aaron Miller's eldest son, Noah, has left the Amish community for the world, but Aaron kept in touch with him using a post office box.
-Aaron then learns that Noah died in a surfing accident, and goes to California for his funeral.
-While there, he learns that Noah had been living with a woman named Susanna Lo Verde, who owns a vineyard and is pregnant by Noah.
+Aaron Miller's eldest son Noah has left the Amish community for the world, but Aaron keeps in touch with him using a post office box.
+When Aaron learns that Noah died in a surfing accident, he goes to California for his funeral, where he learns that Noah had been living with a woman named Susanna Lo Verde, who owns a vineyard and is pregnant by Noah.